Appointment of Director Appointment of Director

 FAQs

-What is the difference between executive and non-executive directors?
+What is the main difference between executive and non-executive directors?

-What are the requirements for an executive director?
+What qualifications are needed to be an executive director?

 Subscribe to our newsletter blogs